t3n0/notes/python/cython.md

 This modules will have a `.c` extension and can be built using **setuptools**, provided that the system has a **C/C++ compiler** installed.

 We already covered the instructions on how to build, distribute and install pure python packages on [this notes](python-packaging.md).\
-To build the extension modules, we only need a **few modification** in our folder structure:
+To build the extension modules, we only need a **few modification** in our project:
 1. we need to write the actual `.c` modules;
 2. we need a `setup.py` file along with the usual `pyproject.toml`.

 ## 1. Writing the `.c` modules using Cython

+From the Cython official [documentation](https://cython.readthedocs.io/en/latest/src/quickstart/overview.html) we read that "Cython is a programming language that makes writing C extensions for the Python language as easy as Python itself".

 Here is an example (download [folder zip](cython.zip)):